cavo789/blog/blog/XXX/dagger-python/index.md

 ; Pickle collected data for later comparisons. persistent=yes

-; List of plugins (as comma separated values of python modules names) to load, ; usually to register additional checkers. load-plugins=
+; List of plugins (as comma-separated values of python modules names) to load, ; usually to register additional checkers. load-plugins=
     pylint.extensions.check_elif,